This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra

-If, for some reason, you don’t want to use shea butter for this oatmeal bath bombs recipe, you can substitute it with mango or cocoa butter, or with almond oil, coconut oil, olive oil or any other natural oil.
+If, for some reason, you don’t want to use shea butter for this oatmeal bath bombs recipe, you can substitute it with mango or cocoa butter, or with sweet almond oil, coconut oil, olive oil or any other natural oil.

 Epsom salt is a great addition to this oatmeal bath bombs recipe.
 It dissolves dead skin cells, helps exfoliate the skin and detoxifies it.
 It helps you get rid of rough, dry patches, evens out the skin tone and gives you clear, imperfection-free skin.

 But more than just making your skin pretty, Epsom salt also helps in muscle relaxation.
 It relives muscle and foot ache and helps with sprains and bruises.

 If you want, you can replace Epsom salt with Himalayan pink salt.
 Himalayan salt also has numerous benefits for your skin and health, plus it will color your oatmeal bath bombs into a pretty, subtle pink shade.

 But, why should a bath be only a bath?
 Why not use the opportunity and these oatmeal bath bombs to transform your bath into a fully relaxing spa-like experience?

 This oil is often used to treat dry, dull and dehydrated skin.
 Jasmine has calming effect on the body and mind and it’s a great choice for nighttime baths since it helps to treat insomnia.

 Now that you have these amazing high-quality ingredients ready, all you still need are citric acid and baking soda, to make your oatmeal bath bombs fizzy and bubbly.

 You will also need bath bombs molds – sturdy and durable, because you will have to compress the bath bombs mixture very hard so that your bath bombs don’t crumble later on.